Courthouse:

 Waiting List Offers

-If a student is offered the Waiting List for a given program, they can click "Accept" to confirm their continued interest in that program.
+If a student is offered the Waiting List for a given program, they must click "Accept" to confirm their continued interest in that program.
 Clicking "Accept" for a waiting list offer does not mean the student is "accepted" to the program.
 The student is waiting for a seat to become available due to another student declining an offer of Placement in the program.
 Students are welcome to accept two waiting list offers.
 They may also accept a waiting list offer in addition to one Placement offer, if they are still hoping to be placed in the "waiting list" program.

 Waiting List Process